What is General Contractor’s Insurance?

 Do you really want to risk all that you worked so hard for by not having the proper General Contractor’s Insurance you need.
 If you keep reading there will be a few industry insider tips in the sections below that will give you new insights and also ways to save money.

-General Contractor’s Insurance starts at a bare minimum with an affordable General Liability Insurance policy.
+General Contractor’s Insurance starts at a bare minimum with an General Liability Insurance policy.
 Every Building contractor should have this type of insurance.
 If your business has employees you are usually required by law to have Worker’s Compensation Insurance coverage as well.
 Failure to have Worker’s Compensation Insurance can lead to large out of pocket expenses if an employee is injured on the job.
 It can also lead to large fines and extreme cases of criminal prosecution.

 Other more specialized types of insurance coverage General Contracts may wish to obtain are Commercial Auto policies that cover vehicles used in the course of the business.
 Inland Marine Insurance for General Contractor’s to cover the loss of tools and equipment.
 Finally, Umbrella Insurance or Excess Insurance offers protection from catastrophic losses exceeding underlying General Liability Insurance.

-General Liability Insurance For General Contractors
+Cheap General Liability Insurance for Contractors

 This covers many of the possible situations you face as a General Contractor.
 It covers property damage and injuries you may cause to third parties while you are doing work.
 You face many different risks on job sites when you are a General contractor.
 It would be foolhardy to operate without the proper General Liability Insurance.